aenarete/KiteSimulators.jl/README.md

 <p align="center"><img src="./docs/kite_power_tools.png" width="500" /></p>

 ## Installation
+If you do not have Julia installed yet, please read [Installation](docs/Installation.md).

 It is suggested that you create your own folder for your kite simulators.
 ```bash
 mkdir kitesims